evgenyneu/Cosmos/README.md

 2. Add `View` control into your storyboard.
 Set its class to `CosmosView` in the *identity inspector*.
 Set its *module* property to `Cosmos` if you did Carthage or CocoaPods setup.

-3. Customize the cosmos view appearance in the *attributes inspector*.
+3. Customize the Cosmos view appearance in the *attributes inspector*.

 <img src='https://raw.githubusercontent.com/exchangegroup/Cosmos/master/graphics/cosmos_storyboard_class_3.png' width='259' alt='Add Cosmos rating view to the storyboard'>